Berserk and the Band of the Hawk

-Berserk and the Band of the Hawk, known in Japan as Berserk Musou (ベルセルク無双, Beruseruku Musō), is a musou game developed by Omega Force and published by Koei Tecmo for PlayStation 3, PlayStation 4, PlayStation Vita, and Microsoft Windows.
+Berserk and the Band of the Hawk, known in Japan as Berserk Musou (ベルセルク無双, Beruseruku Musō), is a Musō game developed by Omega Force and published by Koei Tecmo for PlayStation 3, PlayStation 4, PlayStation Vita, and Microsoft Windows.
 It is a collaboration between Koei Tecmo's Dynasty Warriors video game series and Kentaro Miura's Berserk manga series.
-Berserk and the Band of the Hawk was released for PlayStation 4 and PlayStation Vita, as well as PlayStation 3 in Japan on October 27, 2016, and was released worldwide for Microsoft Windows, PlayStation 4, and PlayStation Vita in February 2017.
+Berserk and the Band of the Hawk was released for PlayStation 3, PlayStation 4 and PlayStation Vita in Japan on October 27, 2016, and worldwide for Microsoft Windows, PlayStation 4 and PlayStation Vita in February 2017.

 Gameplay

 Berserk and the Band of the Hawk mixes the hack-and-slash gameplay of Koei Tecmo's Dynasty Warriors series of video games, with the setting and characters from the Berserk manga series by Kentaro Miura.

 Plot

-The game follows the story of the manga series, starting in the Golden Age Arc and ending in the Hawk of the Millennium Empire Arc.
+The game follows parts of the story of the manga series, starting at the chronological beginning with the Golden Age Arc and ending in the Hawk of the Millennium Empire Arc.
+The Guardians of Desire arc (Vol 1-3) featured chronologically after the Golden Age arc and its immediate follow-up, the Lost Children arc, are skipped.